 This same Spirit empowers the Old Testament prophets to give them prophetic inspiration and guidance.
-The Spirit-filled prophets speak the truth and stand for justice in contrast to the false prophets who speak out of their own spirits.
-In Israel’s history, we also read about kings Saul and David experiencing prophecy as a result of the Spirit’s power (1 Samuel 10:1-7, 1 Samuel 10:10; 1 Samuel 11:1-11; 1 Samuel 19:19-24).
+The Spirit-filled prophets speak the truth and stand for justice in contrast to the false prophets.
+We also read about kings Saul and David experiencing prophecy as a result of the Spirit’s power.
+(1 Samuel 10:1-7, 1 Samuel 10:10; 1 Samuel 11:1-11; 1 Samuel 19:19-24).

-The idea evident in these passages is that the Spirit can transport Himself from place to place, from person to person—Elijah is not simply being “led by the Spirit” subjectively or falsely.
+Did you know that the Spirit can transport Himself from place to place.
+Elijah is not simply being “led by the Spirit” subjectively or falsely.
 This reality is reinforced when the Spirit of God is mentioned in reference to Elijah’s life and ministry.
 In 2 Kings 2:16, the sons of the prophets tell Elisha that they want to look for Elijah in case the Spirit of Yahweh has caught Elijah up and placed him on some mountain or in some valley.

-Elisha, the servant of Elijah, who saw the work of the Holy Spirit in the life of Elijah, asks for a double portion of Elijah’s “Spirit” when Elijah is taken up to heaven by the Lord (2 Kings 2:9-15).
-After Elijah is taken from Elisha, the prophets’ sons recognize that the Spirit of Elijah rests on Elisha (2 Kings 2:15).
+Elisha, the servant of Elijah, asks for a double portion of Elijah’s “Spirit” when Elijah is taken up to heaven by the Lord.
+(2 Kings 2:9-15).
+After Elijah is taken from Elisha, the prophets’ sons recognize that the Spirit of Elijah rests on Elisha.
+(2 Kings 2:15).
 The work of the Holy Spirit was tangible in the lives of God’s people.

-Throughout the Bible, the Holy Spirit comes upon several individuals for different purposes (2 Chronicles 15:1-7; 2 Chronicles 20:1-23; 2 Chronicles 24:20).
+Throughout the Bible, the Holy Spirit comes upon several individuals for different purposes.
+(2 Chronicles 15:1-7; 2 Chronicles 20:1-23; 2 Chronicles 24:20).
 In Nehemiah 9:30, the Levites remind Israel that in Moses’ day, God gave His “good Spirit to instruct them.”
-In Ezekiel 11:5-12, the Spirit of the Lord falls upon the prophet to induce a prophetic utterance.
-In Ezekiel 2:2, the Spirit certainly enters into the prophet as an introduction to his prophetic ministry recorded in the book.
+And, in Ezekiel 11:5-12, the Spirit of the Lord falls upon the prophet to induce a prophetic utterance.
+In Ezekiel 2:2, the Spirit enters into the prophet as an introduction to his prophetic ministry recorded in the book.

 In all these instances, it appears that the Holy Spirit came upon these people or filled them to give prophecy.
 The Holy Spirit enabled the prophets both in receiving and delivering the message effectively.
-The prophets received revelation, inspiration, direction, strength, and motivation for the ministry of promoting true allegiance to the most High God.
+The prophets received revelation, inspiration, direction, strength, for the ministry of promoting true allegiance to the Most High God.

 Joel’s prophesy and the fulfillment in the New Testament

-Joel prophesized about the coming of the Day of Yahweh when the Lord would pour out His Spirit on His people and those who call upon Him would be saved (Joel 2:28-32).
 In the future, when the Lord heals the land, He will pour out His Spirit on His people, on all people, and miracles will occur in the sky as part of the coming Day of the Lord.
-The New Testament portrays the heart of this message—that the Holy Spirit will be poured out upon all flesh at the end time.
-This special section is cited in Peter’s Pentecost sermon (Acts 2:17-21); Peter turns to the Old Testament for an explanation of what has happened on the day of Pentecost.
+The New Testament portrays the heart of this message.

 Acts 2:17-21 becomes an invitation to humanity to recognize God’s power in the end times.
 We have such a great hope to participate in the new era in which the Holy Spirit equips the faith community for victorious life and a special task of ministry through His power.
 Though we live in a world full of evil and oppression, crises, disease, injustices, and disappointments, we have God, the Holy Spirit, who is present and brings restoration and transformation to the broken world in which we live.